marcoush/email_reply_generator/README.md

+---

 \# PS

-Sadly, I didn't manage to run the model on the GPU, therefore the CPU is under heavy bombardement for this task and might shoot up to 80%.
+* Sadly, I didn't manage to run the model on the GPU, therefore the CPU is under heavy bombardement for this task and might shoot up to 80%.
 But it works in around 40 seconds still and not too bad.
+* The "Flag" button has no effect.